BrasileiroYan/projeto-dao-jdbc/README.md

-# 🧑‍💼 Projeto de Gerenciamento de Vendedores (JDBC + MySQL)
+# 🧑‍💼 Seller Management Project (JDBC + MySQL)

-Este projeto Java é um sistema simples de gerenciamento de vendedores e departamentos, utilizando JDBC para conexão com o banco de dados MySQL.
-Foi desenvolvido com fins educacionais para praticar a integração Java + MySQL + DAO.
+This Java project is a simple system for managing sellers and departments using JDBC for MySQL database integration.
+It was developed for educational purposes to practice Java + MySQL + DAO integration.

 ---

-## 🧠 Funcionalidades
+## 🧠 Features

-- Listar, inserir, atualizar e deletar vendedores
-- Listar, inserir, atualizar e deletar departamentos
-- Buscar vendedores por departamento
+- List, insert, update, and delete sellers
+- List, insert, update, and delete departments
+- Search sellers by department
-- Integração com banco de dados via JDBC
+- Database integration using JDBC
-- Padrão DAO (Data Access Object)
+- DAO Pattern (Data Access Object)

 ---

-## 🛠️ Tecnologias e Ferramentas
+## 🛠️ Technologies and Tools

-- Java 17+ (ou compatível)
+- Java 17+ (or compatible)
 - JDBC
 - MySQL
-- IntelliJ IDEA (ou Eclipse/VSCode)
+- IntelliJ IDEA (or Eclipse/VSCode)
-- Maven (opcional)

 ---